 We've broken down each of the B&O Play speakers currently available to tell you all about each in turn, so that you can best decide which one you think fits your lifestyle, home or plans.
 Read on to find out more about the full range.

-The BeoPlay A1 has been pretty much unchanged since its release a few years ago.
-That's for the best - it's a superb little speaker.
+The BeoPlay A1 had been unchanged for years before the Beosound A1 2nd Gen refreshed it, and renamed the line slightly, but the original version is still a superb little speaker.
 It's a disc-shaped speaker that, like most of B&O's other products, makes use of a lot of aluminium.
 The entire front grille is made of the metal, while the base is made from a double-moulded polymer that adds a layer of durability.